-So everything we do is direct sales or most that we do is direct, and we strive to have a very direct and a very deep relationship with a customer, working together or engineering things, like really being a partner for them.
+So everything we do is direct sales, or most that we do is direct.
+And we strive to have a very direct and a very deep relationship with a customer, working together with our engineering teams, like really being a partner for them.

 Michael Schwartz: How do customers find you?

 Kostas Tzoumas:The open source platform is famous, that’s where people find us.
 It’s all inbound, we don’t cold call anyone.

 And from that point on, for us, it is a typical Enterprise sales, because we work with very large enterprises, large deployments, typical Enterprise sales process.

 Michael Schwartz: Pricing is really a challenge for everybody, every industry.
 Can you talk a little bit about what were some of the challenges around pricing?